 Messiah (who is without sin) hath redeemed us from the curse of the law, putting an end to the curse for us (1 John 3:5, Heb 4:15, Gal 3:13).

 Our Messiah appeared (or was manifest in the flesh) to put away, (or abolish) sin by the sacrifice of himself (2 Tim 2:15).
-He did not bear our sins, or become sin.
+He did not become sin for us, as he was sinless by his very nature.

 Heb 8:7 For if that first covenant had been faultless, then should no place have been sought for the second